rudresh051/Software-Testing-Resources/ProjectManagement/Folder1/File16.md

 mind:
 * It is not advisable to assume a high-capacity utilization level in the first year of operation.
-* Even if the technology is simple and the company may not face technical problems in achieving a high rate of capacity utilization in the first year itself, there are likely to be other constraints like raw material shortage, limited power, marketing problems, etc.
+* Even if the technology is simple and the company may not face
+technical problems in achieving a high rate of capacity utilization in
+the first year itself, there are likely to be other constraints like raw
+material shortage, limited power, marketing problems, etc.

+### Working Capital Requirement and its Financing
+* In estimating the working capital requirement and planning for its financing, the following points have to be borne in mind:
+* The working capital requirement consists of the following:
+(i) raw materials and components (indigenous & imported)
+(ii) stocks of goods-in-process (also referred as work-in-process)
+(iii) stocks of finished goods
+(iv) debtors
+(v) operating expenses
+(vi) consumable

+### Project Cash Flow Statement
+* The cash flow statement shows the movement of cash into and out of the firm and its net impact on the cash balance within the firm

+## Components in a project feasibility analysis

+### 4. Environmental and Social Feasibility
+— Assess the environmental impact of the project.
+— Consider social and community aspects.
+— Evaluate the project's sustainability and corporate social responsibility.

+**Environmental Feasibility considerations**
+Impact Assessment -
+* Evaluate the project's potential environmental impacts, such as air and
+water pollution, deforestation, habitat disruption, and other ecological
+consequences.

+* Compliance with Regulations -
+Ensure the project complies with local, national,
+and international environmental regulations and
+standards.

+* Sustainability -
+Assess the project's sustainability by examining
+resource use, waste generation, and the overall
+ecological footprint.

+**Social Feasibility**
+Definition -
+Social feasibility involves analysing the potential impact of a project on
+the community, society, and stakeholders.

+**Social Feasibility considerations**
+* Stakeholder Analysis:
+Identify and assess the concerns and interests Of various stakeholders, including local communities, employees, customers, and other relevant parties.
+* Community Impact:
+Examine how the project may affect the social fabric of the community, including changes in demographics, employment, and overall well-being.
+* Cultural Considerations:
+Take into account the cultural aspects of the community and ensure that the project respects and integrates with local customs and values.
+* Social Responsibility:
+Evaluate the project's commitment to social responsibility, including issues like fair labor practices, human rights, and community development labour